sanathNU/TechnicaInsania/_posts/2023-07-15-Signal-Backup-Archaelogy.md

 Then, completely unrelated (or so I thought), my KDE Plasma desktop started glitching out.And I thought the reboot should fix the problem.
 Famous.
 Last.
 Words.

 Well, I was wrong, and after reboot, I lost my entire plasma screen, and just replaced by a black screen.
-This was like the n-th time, a reboot didn't solve my problem, but rather caused it .The irony wasn't lost on me.
+This was the n-th time, a reboot didn't solve my problem, but rather caused it .The irony wasn't lost on me.

 And a long debugging session with stackoverflow, I came upon [this](https://discuss.kde.org/t/black-screen-on-debian-based-distro-plasma-desktop/21032) discussion, where the dude gave the problem and the solution.

 ![](/assets/img/sig_analysis/form_answer.png)

-I was like, this is me, my friend, thank you for having this problem!
+I was like, “This is me, my friend.
+Thank you for having this problem!”

-I sadley, then deleted all `/usr/local/lib/libsqlite3*.*` files. and this just reset my entire laptop.
+I then deleted all `/usr/local/lib/libsqlite3*.*` files. and this just reset my entire laptop.
 All my customization (virtual desktops, wallpapers) gone.
 Such is the glorious life on Linux.

 This entire thing was a futility in debugging, I just gave up on the android backup file and tried my other hand on desktop.

 #### Trial 2 (Didn't work either)
 ---
-Since I thought I had the signal desktop version for linux, I thought I should be able to get the key and decrypt it easily! ( learning on the process than my signal chats were just encrypted with a key that is a `sudo cat` away from obliteration)
+Since I thought I had the Signal desktop version for linux, I thought I should be able to get the key and decrypt it easily! ( learning on the process than my signal chats were just encrypted with a key that is a `sudo cat` away from obliteration)

 I tried to get the key from `/<home_folder>/.config/Signal/config.json`.
 But sigh, I realized that my `config.json` is messed up, because I tried to copy a previous signal backup from another linux distro to a new installation (which had worked, *miraculously*, but messing up the config file in the process)